rtrouton/Payload-Free-Package-Creator/README.md

 3. You'll be prompted to select the script that you want to create a payload-free package from.

 4. Once you've selected the script, you'll be prompted to name the payload-free package.
-By default, the name filled in will be **Payload Free Installer Package**, but this name can be changed as desired.
+By default, the name filled in will be **Payload-Free Installer Package**, but this name can be changed as desired.

 5. Once you've entered a name for the installer package, you'll be prompted for a package identifier.
 By default, the name filled in will be **com.github.payload_free**, but this name should be changed to be something unique.